Patience

 She'd been physically and sexually abused by boyfriends over the years.

-Laura read the case files about Patience's miscarriage and about the 1911 law.
+Laura read the case files about patience's miscarriage and about the 1911 law.

 She's the only person, as far as we can tell, and we've really searched for it, that was ever prosecuted under this statute.

-Nevada is a very pro-choice state, but we're the same state, the only state in the country that has a statute that subjects a woman to imprisonment for her own pregnancy outcome.
+the same state, the only state in the country that has a statute that subjects a woman to imprisonment for her own pregnancy outcome.

+After Roe v.
 Wade was overturned, many states put abortion laws into place that can punish doctors and other people who help facilitate abortions, but not the people getting abortions.

 In any case, when Laura read Patience's case files, she realized the 1911 law shouldn't even apply to her.